-What is MarioLocker?
+What kind of malware is MarioLocker?

 Discovered by Raby, MarioLocker is a malicious program classified as ransomware.
 Typically, people with computers infected with software of this type cannot access/use their files.
 Ransomware encrypts data so that victims are unable to decrypt it without specific tools that can only be purchased from the cyber criminals who designed the program.